 - Mortgage repayments

-- Council rates and body corporate fees
+- Council taxes and fees charged by body corporations

-- Repair and maintenance costs
+- The costs of repairs and maintenance

-The value of your property may decrease.
+The value of your property may decrease

-You Are Buying A Property To Pay Less Tax.
+You Are Buying A Property To Pay Less Tax

-You Are Driven By Fomo – Fear Of Missing Out.
+You Are Driven By Fomo – Fear Of Missing Out

 You Want To Get Rich Quickly.